barricklab/breseq/src/doc/gd_format.rst

 5. **position** *<uint32>*

-   position in reference sequence fragment, after which the INS is placed.
+   position in reference sequence fragment.
+New bases are inserted *after* this position.

 6. **new_seq** *<string>*

-   new base inserted *after* the specified reference position
+   new bases to be inserted in the reference.

 MOB: Mobile element insertion mutation
 """"""""""""""""""""""""""""""""""""""